(Bassia scoparia ‘Burning Bush’)

 USDA Zone: 3-11

-Produces: upright, shrubby plant with feathery green foliage that turns an intense red during late summer and early fall.
+Produces: branches of feathery green foliage that turns an intense red during late summer and early fall.

 Garden Uses: Beds, borders, cottage gardens, cutting gardens or pots/containers.